What makes someone attractive?

 These days, you can often achieve a great body shape through physical exercise, but not always – and not if your weight has fluctuated greatly.

-There’s sometimes a desire for body shaping after weight loss – to help get the contours back to what is more appealing to yourself and others, innately, by removing excess skin and fat stores that are resistant to being shifted through diet and exercise.
+There’s sometimes a desire for body shaping after weight loss – to help get the contours back to what is more appealing to yourself and others, innately, by removing excess skin and fat stores that are resistant to shifting through diet and exercise.

 5. External Appearance and Skin – A gorgeous looking face: will it get you far?